jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/delegationProcess/delegationProcess.rst

 .. note:: This button will only appear for mailboxes with delegation permission.

-2. In the mailbox field of opened window find and select desired delegate mailbox by name, uuid or alias (or enter email address) and click Confirm
+2. In the mailbox field of opened window find and select desired delegate mailbox by name, UUID or alias (or enter email address) and click Confirm

 .. image:: delegation_pic/delegationModal.png
    :width: 600